-- of Virginia[.]"
-Under both Delaware and Virginia law, certificates of designation are deemed to be contractual agreements between the stockholders and the company. - 104.
-Thus, the Certificate of Designation for each series of Junior Preferred Stock constitutes a contract with provisions governing the holders' dividend, liquidation, and voting rights. - 105.
-Plaintiffs paid valuable consideration in exchange for these contractual rights, and in doing so helped provide financial support for Fannie Mae and Freddie Mac's business-financial support that existed both before and after the imposition of the conservatorship. - 106.
-Treasury and the Agency became parties to the contract when the Agency succeeded to all rights, titles, powers and privileges of Fannie Mae and its shareholders, officers or directors and was otherwise authorized to act on behalf of Fannie Mae and its shareholders, officers and directors. § 4617(b)(2). - 107.
-Treasury and the Agency neither sought nor obtained the permission of the Companies' stockholders before entering into the Sweep Amendment.
-The Sweep Amendment made "materially adverse" changes to rights of the stockholders, such that it violated Plaintiffs' contractual rights.
+- 116. Treasury and the Agency became parties to these contracts when the Agency succeeded to all rights, titles, powers and privileges of Fannie Mae and its shareholders, officers or directors and was otherwise authorized to act on behalf of Fannie Mae and its shareholders, officers and directors. § 4617(b)(2). - 117.
+Treasury and the Agency neither sought nor obtained the permission of the Companies' stockholders before entering into the Sweep Amendment or the Fourth Amendment or in executing the Net Worth Sweeps.
+The Sweep Amendment and the Fourth Amendment made "materially adverse" changes to rights of the stockholders, such that it violates Plaintiffs' contractual rights.
 The Certificates of Designation prohibited any such material adverse change to the rights of Plaintiffs and their fellow stockholders absent a stockholder vote approving the change, with the sole exception to that requirement of a vote being if the Companies issued a new series of stock.
-The Sweep Amendment was not the issuance of new securities, and the Agency and Treasury have claimed in prior litigation that the Sweep Amendment was not an issuance of stock. - 108.
-Through the Sweep Amendment, the Agency breached and repudiated these contracts by eliminating the stockholders' contractual rights to receive dividends and to receive a pro rata distribution of any liquidation proceeds available after Treasury received full recovery of the face amount of its Senior Preferred Stock.
-Thus, the Sweep Amendment amended, altered, and repealed the terms of the Certificates of Designation (e.g., the contractual terms governing the holders' rights to receive liquidation distributions) in a manner that destroyed the rights and interests of the Junior Preferred stockholders.
+The Sweep Amendment was not the issuance of new securities, and the Agency and Treasury have claimed in prior litigation that the Sweep Amendment was not an issuance of stock. - Amendment, the Agency breached and repudiated these contracts by eliminating the stockholders' contractual rights to receive dividends and to receive a pro rata distribution of any liquidation proceeds available after Treasury received full recovery of the face amount of its Senior Preferred Stock.
+Thus, Treasury and the Agency amended, altered, and repealed the terms of the Certificates of Designation (e.g., the contractual terms governing the holders' rights to receive liquidation distributions) in a manner that destroyed the rights and interests of the Junior Preferred and common stockholders.